njmmatthieu/CFnetwork/README.md

 This repository contains all the scripts and data to reproduce the construction and the analysis of the CF signalling network.
 The overall network can be accessed as a Cytoscape session, in the [sysbio-curie/CFnetwork_cystoscape](https://github.com/sysbio-curie/CFnetwork_cytoscape.git) github repository for further analysis.

-Scripts were designed by Matthieu Najm (matthieu dot najm at minesparis dot psl dot eu).
-See a complete list of authors in the corresponding paper.
+Please note that the repository is currently undergoing some cleanup and organization.
+It may not be in its final, clean state.
+- Some code files need refactoring.
+- Documentation is being updated.
+- Unused or temporary files may exist.
-Feel free to explore, run, and adapt these scripts to suit your analysis needs.
-If you have any questions or need assistance, please don't hesitate to reach out.
+I'm currently working on making this repository more organized and user-friendly.
+If you have any questions or suggestions, please don't hesitate to reach out (matthieu dot najm at minesparis dot psl dot eu).

 <div style="text-align:center;">
     <img src="./images/graphical_abstract_2023_10_09.png" width="600">
 </div>

+Feel free to explore, run, and adapt these scripts to suit your analysis needs.
 Explore the following sections to understand the content and purpose of each file:

 ## 0. Databases Preprocessing